acmesecorg/metacrack/LOOKUP.md

 >test
 >test21974

 By using a rule, we have moved 25% of the guesses from the output files.
+Running the following hashcat command should give the following two craks in the breach.output.txt file:

+`hashcat -m 3200 -a 9 breach.hash breach.word -o breach.output.txt -r rules/best64.rule`
+&nbsp;<br>
+&nbsp;<br>
+>$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy:test9
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2:password
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2:password

 ### Using sessions